Employment Litigation and Claim Settlements: Maximizing Tax Benefits and Avoiding Penalties

 - Settlement payments that must be reported

 The panel will review these and other key issues:

 - What types of options exist for structuring an employment settlement?

-- What types of settlement payments in an employment dispute taxable as wage income to the recipient?
+- What settlement payments are taxable as wage income to the recipient in an employment dispute?

 - What types of settlement payments and related attorneys' fees are tax-deductible by the employer?